 3. Controlling Member

-Under the 2022 Act, it will no longer be possible to have a “controlling member” in the way that many existing Residents’ Associations have used this role for the developer to retain rights and controls, especially in a staged development.
+Under the 2022 Act, it is no longer possible to have a “controlling member” in the way that many existing Residents’ Associations have used this role for the developer to retain rights and controls, especially in a staged development.
 That has implications both for existing Residents’ Associations (which will need to modify their rules and remove the controlling member provisions in order to re-register) and new Residents’ Associations registering under the 2022 Act.

-Alternative ways of retaining rights and controls for the developer will need to be used instead, e.g. land covenants.
+Alternative ways of retaining rights and controls for the developer need to be used instead, e.g. land covenants.